The Digital Health Society Declaration

 Lack of confidence and trust

-Citizens should be assured that their data are protected and that all precaution have been taken to guarantee issues around privacy, confidentiality and security.
+Citizens should be assured that their data are protected and that all precautions have been taken to guarantee issues around privacy, confidentiality and security.
 Health professionals and health and social care organisations should also benefit from the same guarantee in order to fully engage in a Digital Health Society.

 Lack of interoperability